GEEGABYTE1/LidDrivenCavity/README.md

 ## things to consider

-a) The Variables can be played around in the second cell, but can lead to instability where the solution may not be accurate.
+- a) The Variables can be played around in the second cell, but can lead to instability where the solution may not be accurate.
 There is error handling setup if that occurs.
-b) Expected Solution: Swirling of fluid
+- b) Expected Solution: Swirling of fluid
+- c) Solution can be found at the end of notebook `LidDrivenCavity.ipynb`